gsa-oes/office-of-evaluation-sciences/_projects/1729-1-patient-health-data-provider-encouragement.md

 intervention: /assets/interventions/1729-1-intervention-pack-provider-encouragement.pdf
 academic-pub: /assets/publications/1729-publication-electronic-blood-glucose-monitoring-impacts-on-provider-and-patient-behavior.pdf
 year: 2019
-type: Program Change and Evaluation
+type: Impact evaluation of program change
 status: Complete
 domain: Health
 agency: Health and Human Services
-summary: A virtual provider training and encouragement increased use of electronic blood glucose flow sheets.
+summary: A virtual provider training and encouragement increased use of electronic blood glucose flow sheets
 ---
 ## What was the challenge?